 Organisational Health and Wellbeing

-With evidence-based insights from over a decade of research, we help you redesign ways of working and the work itself to strengthen organisational health and wellbeing.
+With evidence-based insights from over thirteen years of research, we help you redesign ways of working and work itself to strengthen organisational health and wellbeing.

 The senior partnership team at Linklaters, the global Magic Circle law firm, wanted to support retention by acting on their promise of a more sustainable working life.